yupeilin123/redux-helps/README.md

 The method `transformSagas` is used to convert the `sagas` of `redux-saga` .

-This is used the same as `transformReduces` .
+This is used the same as `transformReducers` .
 The principle is use `takeEvery` to capture every `sagas` defined.

 Here is an example of using the first way to method above:
 Create a new `counter.js` under `sagas` ,